 Some books route you on your way by listing an important synonym in italics or bold.
 Among several editions, a search for “employee” pointed to “worker” for further research.
 Researching the emphasized synonym consistently produces the largest number of choices.

-A classical thesaurus is nearly impossible to find.
 The original thesaurus grouped words logically (at least in theory) rather than alphabetically.
 Your best chance to find a classical thesaurus may be at an outlet or used book store.
 Be careful shopping online — many “original” versions are not; they are alphabetical.
 With a classical thesaurus, one first turns to the index, which offers choices directing the researcher to numbered sections.
 Synonyms for “employee” can be found in section 716, with more than 200 words comprising general references, including “performer,” “practitioner,” “worker,” “laborer,” “wage earner,” “breadwinner,” “servant,” and specific job titles, including scores of names for craftsmen, engineers, smiths, wrights and makers.

 Because a classical thesaurus groups words with similar concepts, sometimes you can browse in nearby sections for a helpful word or phrase.
 This is especially useful when you need a similar concept rather than a word that exactly matches a meaning.
 Or if you’re a logophile (word lover) like me, you can browse for the pure enjoyment.